Communication Studies

 The mission of the Department of Communication Studies is to provide students with a hands-on education through real-world learning experiences.
 The objective is for students to be ready for meaningful and gainful employment upon graduation.
 The goal is for students to develop skills through internships, extra curricular activities, and coursework that are showcased on their resume and portfolio.

-To accomplish this, the Department of Communication Studies offers a Bachelor of Science degree in Communication Studies.
+To accomplish this, the Department of Communication Studies offers both a Bachelor of Science degree in Communication Studies and a Bachelor of Applied Arts and Sciences degree in Communication Studies.
 The department also offers a minor in Communication Studies.
 Recommendations concerning a student’s minor course requirements are made to the department head by the student's academic advisor.

 Not all programs are offered on all campuses.